Minuscule Schubert Varieties and Mirror Symmetry: Mirror symmetry

-The polar dual polytope $\Delta^*$ of $\Delta$ also has a good description \cite{Batyrev-CiocanFontanine-Kim-vanStraten_MSTD} \cite{Hibi-Higashitani_SFP}.
-The set of edges $E$ in the Hasse diagram of $\hat{P}$ plays an important role.
-We remark that the abelian groups $\bZ \hat{P}=N\oplus \bZ \left\{\hat{0}, \hat{1}\right\}$ and $\bZ E$ can be viewed as the groups of $0$-chains and $1$-chains of the natural chain complex associated with the Hasse diagram of $\hat{P}$.
-The boundary map in the chain complex is
+There is a convenient description of the polar dual polytope $\Delta^*$ (cf.\ \cite{MR1756568,MR2770546}), where the set of edges~$E$ in the Hasse diagram of $\hat{P}$ plays an important role again.
+We regard the abelian groups $\bZ \hat{P}=N\oplus \bZ \{\hat{0}, \hat{1}\}$ and~$\bZ E$ as the groups of $0$-chains and $1$-chains of the natural chain complex associated with the Hasse diagram of $\hat{P}$.
+Here the boundary map in the chain complex is

-We also consider the projection $\mathrm{pr}_1: \bZ \hat{P} \rightarrow N$ and the composed map
+We also consider the projection $\mathrm{pr}_1\colon \bZ \hat{P} \rightarrow N$ and the composed map